 The main forms of PP are:

-- Hypokalemic PP (“hypo” refers to low potassium).
+- Hypokalemic PP (hypo refers to low potassium).
 Attacks may result from low blood levels of potassium.
-Other triggers may include strenuous exercise, foods with a lot of carbohydrates (sugars and starches), licorice, stress, cold temperatures, and certain medications.
+Other triggers may include strenuous exercise, foods with a lot of sugars and starches (carbohydrates), licorice, stress, cold temperatures, and certain medicines.
 This is the most common form of PP.

-- Hyperkalemic PP (“hyper” refers to high potassium).
+- Hyperkalemic PP (hyper refers to high potassium).
 Attacks may result from high blood levels of potassium.
-Other triggers may include strenuous exercise, fasting, stress, cold, and certain medications.
+Other triggers may include strenuous exercise, fasting, stress, cold, and certain medicines.

 - Thyrotoxic PP. Attacks may result from high levels of thyroid hormone.
 Thyroid-related problems are also usually present.
 Other triggers may include exercise, meals with a lot of carbohydrates, and stress.
 This form appears mostly in men, especially in those of Asian background..

 - Andersen-Tawil syndrome.
 Attacks may result from swings in potassium blood levels.
-Triggers may also include exercise, stress, and certain medications.
-Many people with this form of PP have a certain set of facial features (a broad forehead, widely spaced eyes, low-set ears, and a small chin).
+Triggers may also include exercise, stress, and certain medicines.
+Many people with this form of PP have a certain set of facial features.
+These include a broad forehead, widely spaced eyes, low-set ears, and a small chin.

 What causes periodic paralysis?

-The different forms of PP all result from genetic defects.
-These defects result in ion channel defects.
+The different forms of PP all result from genetic problems.
+These problems result in ion channel defects.
 The ion channels normally control the way that charged minerals (ions) such as potassium, sodium, and calcium enter and leave your muscle cells.
-This flow of ions is a central part of how your muscles work.

 Each muscle cell has a covering, or membrane, that keeps the inside of the cell protected.
 When your nerve tells your muscle cell to contract, it sends a chemical signal that opens a gate to allow sodium ions to flow into the cell.
 The rush of charged ions changes the electrical charge inside the cell.
 This causes a wave of current through the muscle fiber.
 Calcium ions pour out of sacs in the cells and make the muscle fiber contract.
 Potassium channels open up, sending potassium ions out of the cell.
 This causes the muscle to contract.